xbb1973/SmartScene/README.md

 # SmartScene
-Something like AudioProfile, this is branch xbb1973.
+Something like AudioProfile, powering by xbb1973.